 This Keto Beef Stew Recipe is gluten-free.
 I would suggest checking the ingredients you use in your kitchen to ensure there is no hidden gluten.

-Steps for making this keto beef stew:
+Steps for making this keto beef stew on the stovetop:

 Step 2: Add onion, chopped celery, and garlic to the same pot and saute for 3-4 minutes over medium heat.
 Sauteeing veggies help to infuse flavor.